 I always like to start these things with a legend because, you know, why let the truth get in the way of such an interesting story?!

 Well, there are records that show that there was a religious site here far beyond the Norman Conquest in Cwmyoy.
 But, the construction started on the current building in the 12th century.

 What stood here before has altogether been forgotten with the passing chapters of time.
 However, there is a legend that still surrounds the site chosen for building this church which is nearby the famous Hatterall Hill in the Black Mountains.

-According to local folklore, this area was the location of an ancient landslide which took place during Christ’s crucifixion.
+According to local folklore, this area was the location of an ancient landslide that took place during Christ’s crucifixion.
 After which, darkness descended over the land and it stopped the church’s ability to stand straight!

 Of course, you and I and most people nowadays know that could never be the case.
-So, I guess we have to look at science to explain the lopsided foundations for the temple.
+So, I guess we have to look at the science to explain the lopsided foundations for the temple.

 Apparently, it was the result and lasting legacy of the Ice Age that happened over 10,000 years ago!
 As the temperatures rose and the ice melted, a glacial valley appeared nearby which caused the land to slide.

 If you look just beyond the church, you can still see a big ‘crack’ on the side of the mountain where this happened.
 This is also the reason for Cwmyoy’s nickname of the ‘Valley of Yoke’!